Skip to main content

 • Apply skills of observation, analysis and reflection.

-• Systematically reflect on the practice carried out in the centre.
+• Systematically reflect on the actual practice carried out in the center.

-• Understand the relationship between the occupational therapy intervention, the context and the moment of the life cycle in which this intervention is carried out.
+• Understand the relationship between the intervention of occupational therapy, the context and the moment of the life cycle in which it is carried out.

-• Practice the professional exercise in an ethical way, respecting the users and taking into account the codes of professional conduct of occupational therapists.
+• Practice professional practice ethically, respecting users and taking into account the codes of professional conduct of occupational therapists.

-• Reflect on the field of community-based occupational therapy.
+• Reflect on the scope of community-based occupational therapy.

 • Show an entrepreneurial spirit and be able to propose improvements in the occupational therapy service based on scientific evidence.